-TikTok has been in the news this week, after the Indian government banned the Chinese app, along with many others, over data security concerns.
+TikTok was in the news in the summer of 2020, after the Indian government banned the Chinese app, along with many others, over data security concerns.
 While it is a setback for the company, it shows their global ambitions and the reach they have built by now—a reach that marketers may still want to pay attention to.

 Few tech start-ups have skyrocketed into the mainstream global marketplace as quickly as ByteDance, the Beijing-based creator of TikTok.
 The popular video app has been downloaded over 2 billion times by users in over 150 countries.
 With people stuck at home amid the global pandemic, they have increasingly turned to TikTok as a means of distraction and entertainment.
 In fact, the app was downloaded some 315 million times in the first quarter of 2020.